jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 Once the processing has finished, a few post-processing steps need to be carried out:

-1. Generate a tile_footprints shapefile by running `extract_tile_footprints.R`.
-You might have to update the global parmeters with your local file paths at the beginning of the script.
+1. Generate a tile_footprints shapefile by running `generate_tile_footprints.py`.
 2. Fill in processing gaps using `fill_processing_gaps.py`.
    - A small number of tiles (< 100), e.g. on the fringes of the dataset (including sand banks, spits etc.), may fail processing for some of the variables - especially the point cloud derived variables.
-This script fills these "processing gaps", by creating empty rasters containing onlly NA for the missing tiles and variables.
+This script fills these "processing gaps", by creating empty rasters containing only NA for the missing tiles and variables.
 The script also outputs a csv file summarising the number of tiles missing for each variable [/documentation/empty_tiles_summary.csv](/documentation/empty_tiles_summary.csv).
 The specific tile ids of the missing variable / tile combinations can be retrieved from the log files and/or [/documentation/empty_tile_ids.csv](/documentation/empty_tile_ids.csv).
 3. Generate VRT files for each variable using the `make_vrt_subfolders.bat` batch script.
 Execute this script in the parent folder containing all your output rasters (the one specified in the settings.output_folder variable of the settings.py module). **NB: Unlike the other scripts this batch script will have to be run in an ordinary (non-OPALS) Windows command prompt.
 You will also need to update the file path to the OSgeo4W binaries (line 18) in the make_vrt.bat script and the file path to the make_vrt.bat script in the make_vrt_subfolders.bat (line 11).**
    - The script will recursively loop through the folder tree and generate a vrt file in any folder that contains tif files.
    - The script will name the VRT file based on the folder that contains it and all file paths used will be relative.